rutrum/convert-case/README.md

 * While not intended to be used directly, the new `case!` macro returns a `Case` variant from the snake case version of the variant.
 For instance, `case!(snake)` is substituted for `Case::Snake` and `case!(upper_flat)` for `Case::UpperFlat`.
 * `Casing::is_case` has a different implementation that less sensitive to digits
     * before, something like `1CAPS` would have not been considered `Case::Upper`, but now does, which aligns more with expectations
-    * and due to the change in implementation, `ToString` is no longer a required trait for `Casing`

 Other breaking changes:
 * Leading, trailing, and duplicate delimiters are no longer removed and are returned as is.